mzamoras/rbc/README.md

 ---
 ## <span style="color:#EC407A;font-size:1.1em;">Running Servers</span>
 When running a server some options are configurable.
-The default options are configured to run as DEVELOPMENT MODE.
+The default options are configured to run as **DEVELOPMENT MODE**.

 |Option|Default|
 |---|:---:|